Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    This observer estimates the stator flux linkage, the rotor angle, and (optionally) the PM-flux linkage.
 The design is based on [#Hin2018]_ and [#Tuo2018].
 The observer gain decouples the electrical and mechanical dynamics and allows placing the poles of the corresponding linearized estimation error dynamics.
+The rotor angle is tracked using a position error signal, which is either computed internally from the back-EMF-based flux estimation error or supplied externally, e.g., from the measured rotor angle.
+The weight `h` of the external signal, given to `compute_output`, selects between these: `h = 0` gives purely model-based (sensorless) operation, `h = 1` relies on the external signal alone, and intermediate values blend the two.
+   The magnetic saturation is taken into account based on the provided machine model.
    The PM-flux linkage can also be estimated [#Tuo2018]_.
-The observer can also be used in sensored mode, in which case the control system is fixed to the measured rotor angle.
-The magnetic saturation is taken into account.

    :param par: Machine model parameters.
    :type par: SynchronousMachinePars | SaturatedSynchronousMachinePars